bendyworks/concert-cam/README.md

 * `cd photos/raw`
 * `ruby ../../camera_controller.rb`

+### Mac OS X program

+Run the Mac OS X program and take note of the PID that it outputs in the console.

 ### Button Listener

-Run this after camera_controller.rb.
-Copy the gphoto2 proc that was output by camera_controller and insert it in the command:
+Run this after the Mac OS X program.
+Copy the proc ID that was output by the Mac OS X program and insert it in the command:

 * (be in git root)
 * `ruby button_listener.rb <pid_from_camera_controller.rb>`